rinaldiferri/rinaldiferri.github.io/index.md

 ## News

 - **[Sept.
 2026]** My Visiting Fellowship at UC Berkeley is set to begin.
 - **[Jul.
-2026]** Awarded as an F.R.S.-F.N.R.S.
-Postdoctoral Researcher (2026–2029).
+2026]** Awarded as F.R.S.-F.N.R.S.
+Postdoctoral Researcher at UCLouvain, Belgium (2026–2029).
 - **[Jun.
-2026]** I delivered my paper on domestic labour in late-medieval law at the EHLN Conference in Barcelona.
+2026]** I delivered my paper, "Re-centering Domestic Work: the Late Medieval Jurists", at the EHLN Conference in Barcelona.
 - **[May 2026]** Materials from my Legal History course at Roma Tre are now available.
-- **[May 2026]** My paper on public easements in post-unification Italy has been accepted to publication with AISU, The City of Lawyers.

 {% include_relative _includes/publications.md %}